 Formerly, Ohio courts granted custody of the children to one party or the other.
 Now, the court allocates the parental rights and responsibilities between the parents based on the best interests of the minor children who are not yet age 18 or have not graduated from high school.
-Shared parenting is sometimes preferred for allocating these rights and responsibilities.
-If a plan for the children's care is submitted by one or both parents, the court may adopt the plan and grant shared parenting.
-If the court finds the proposed plan is not in the best interest of the children, it can request amendment of the plan or deny shared parenting.
+Shared parenting allocates these rights and responsibilities by requiring shared decision-making, although not necessarily equal time-sharing.
+If a plan for the children’s care is submitted by one or both parents, the court may adopt the plan and grant shared parenting.
+If the court finds the proposed plan is not in the children’s best interest, it can request amendment of the plan or deny shared parenting.

 If no plan is submitted, the court cannot award shared parenting and will allocate the parental responsibilities between the parents, naming one parent as the sole residential parent and legal custodian and granting the other parent appropriate parenting time rights.

 If a parent asks, the court must talk with a child privately about his or her wishes concerning parenting arrangements.
 The court also may (or, if a parent asks, must) appoint a guardian ad litem for the child, who will investigate the child’s circumstances and report to the court.
 The court takes into consideration, but is not bound by, the child’s wishes and concerns and the guardian ad litem’s recommendation.

 Other factors taken into account include the child’s mental, emotional and psychological development; the child’s interaction with parents, siblings and other significant persons; and the child’s adjustment to school, community and home.
 The court also may consider factors such as a parent’s ability to serve as a custodial parent, if support has been paid, if parenting time has been denied or if any abuse has occurred.
 If one of the parents intends to leave the state permanently, the court also may consider this factor.
 Some courts provide mediation services to help the parties resolve parenting issues themselves.